analysiscenter/radio/docs/source/intro/models.rst

 * **Regression**: NN is trained to predict location, sizes and probability of cancer tumor at once.
-Altogether, there are 7 target values: three for location (z, y, x coordinates), three for sizes (z-diam, y-dima, x-diam) and one for probability of cancer.
+Altogether, there are 7 target values: three for location (z, y, x coordinates), three for sizes (z-diam, y-dim, x-diam) and one for probability of cancer.
 Use :doc:`regression_targets <../api/unpackers>`.

 * **Classification**: labelling input crops or scans with probability of cancer